programminghistorian/ph-submissions/lessons/OCR_and_Machine_Translation.md

 # Introduction
 This is an article about converting images of text in one language into text files in another language.
-Perhaps you have wondered, why can Facebook recognize my face but my PDF of a 17th century Persian manuscript is not text-searchable?
-Or maybe a particularly bold student might have asked you, why should I learn a foreign language when Google Translate exists?
-Indeed, [optical character recognition (OCR)](https://en.wikipedia.org/wiki/Optical_character_recognition) and [machine translation](https://en.wikipedia.org/wiki/Machine_translation) APIs (like Google Translate and Bing) promise a world where any text can be translated into any language.
+The proliferation of digitized texts has made academic research both easier and harder.
+Researchers can access thousands of pages from online digital collections or use their cellphones to capture thousands of pages of archival documents in a single day.
+But access to this volume and variety of documents also presents problems.
+Managing and organizing thousands of image files is difficult to do using a [graphical user interface](https://en.wikipedia.org/wiki/Graphical_user_interface).
+Further, while access to documents relies less on geographic proximity, the language a text is written in restores borders.
+However, [optical character recognition (OCR)](https://en.wikipedia.org/wiki/Optical_character_recognition) and [machine translation](https://en.wikipedia.org/wiki/Machine_translation) APIs (like Google Translate and Bing) promises a world where all text is keyword searchable and translated.
 This tutorial will give you a good idea of how far (or close?) we are to that point.
 By the end, you will be able to see for yourself that while both OCR and machine translation are imperfect, they can significantly expand scholarship, especially in the hands of people who already have an intermediate knowledge of the source and target languages.

 Lesson Goals